-Not having yet drunk the Twitter Kool-Aid, I’m always interested in reading about the experiences others have with this so-called “microblogging platform.”
-From colleague Joan Patch came a link to an article about building your online profile by AdAge “editor at large” Matt Creamer.
+Are you a Twitter fan?
+I’m always interested in reading about the experiences others have with this so-called “microblogging platform.”
+Colleague Joan Patch pointed me to an article about building your online profile by AdAge “editor at large” Matt Creamer.
 He says:

 “Success in social media, I quickly discovered, is being comfortable with the proposition that every single waking thought and feeling you have is important enough that other people will want to read it.
 What else explains Twitter? …Twitter was for me something to be mocked, to be held up and derided as a symbol of a new wave of irrational dot-com exuberance…[but] I realized that I could use Twitter to promote my blog, as well as my writings for Ad Age…In isolation, these sites are kind of a waste of time, but in the aggregate there’s some real utility.”